Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Paying a visit to the scenic and popular fishing village Nazaré will complete your perfect holiday.
 After all, this idyllic place with the ancient fortress São Miguel Arcanjo overlooking the world famous Praia do Norte can offer you amazing and super huge waves.

-As it happens, on November 1st 2011, Garrett McNamara was recorded to have surfed the world’s biggest wave of overall 23 meters.
-Ever since, this spot is on every keen surfer’s lips and even the World Surf League organises official competitions here.
+As it happens, on November 1st, 2011, Garrett McNamara was recorded to have surfed the world’s biggest wave of overall 23 meters.
+Ever since this spot has been on every keen surfer’s lips and even the World Surf League organises official competitions here.
 So if you happen to be around sometime between October and December, you might want to check out the “Big Wave Tour” in Nazaré, I reckon it is definitely worth a visit.

 As you drive on, also make a stop at the student city Coimbra.
 Are you into books and love to spend afternoons in the library?
 Then, you will find the stunning Biblioteca Joanina exactly to your liking.
-Combining knowledge and art, you will find yourself fascinated by the well preserved historic buildings and its beautiful interior.
+Combining knowledge and art, you will find yourself fascinated by the well-preserved historic buildings and their beautiful interior.

 Depending on your flight times, you might be able to schedule some more time for your drive from Peniche to Porto.
-If so, have a stroll around the streets of the dynamic and lively market city Caldas da Rainha ideal to go on a shopping hunt and find all those souvenirs you planned to gift you beloved ones.
+If so, have a stroll around the streets of the dynamic and lively market city Caldas da Rainha ideal for going on a shopping hunt and finding all those souvenirs you planned to gift your loved ones.

-Besides, people with skin or bone problems will might find relief in one of the many thermal baths with sulphurous water all across the city.
-Pretty and colourful markets, first-class golf resorts for the geeks among you, endless water sports activities like jet skiing, wind surfing and paragliding – Caldas da Rainha and the surrounded area has it all.
+Besides, people with skin or bone problems will find relief in one of the many thermal baths with sulfurous water all across the city.
+Pretty and colourful markets, first-class golf resorts for the geeks among you, and endless water sports activities like jet skiing, windsurfing and paragliding – Caldas da Rainha and the surrounding area has it all.

 Sharing these travel tips with you made me realise that the Portuguese have definitely not seen the last of me.